-As with unconstrained genericity, we consider two constrained examples: first a subprogram and then a package.
+As in the unconstrained case, we consider two constrained examples, a subprogram and package.

-Assume we want to define a generic subprogram for finding the minimum of two values.
-Using the pattern of swap above, we may write the following function:
+Assume we want a generic function subprogram to compute the minimum of two values.
+We may use the pattern of swap:

-'''

-/7/

-generic

-type T is private;

-function minimum (x, y: T) return T is begin

-if x <= y then return x;

-else return y end if;
+type T is private; function minimum (x, y: T) return T is begin if $x \le y$ then return x; else return y end if;

-end swap
+end minimum

-'''

-However such a function declaration is not always meaningful: it should only be instantiated for types T on which a comparison operator $\leq =$ is defined.
-In an untyped language we might defer checking of this property until runtime, but this is not acceptable in a language that enhances security through static typing.
+However, such a function declaration is not always meaningful: it should only be instantiated for types T on which a comparison operator $\langle =$ is defined.
+In an untyped language, we might defer checking of this property until run-time, but this is not acceptable in a language that enhances security through static typing.
 We need a way to specify that type T must be equipped with the right operation.

-In Ada this will be written by treating the operator $\leq =$ as a generic parameter of its own.
-Syntactically it will be a function; note that, as a syntactic facility.
-Ada makes it possible to declare functions to be invoked in infix form (as $\leq=$) by declaring them with a name enclosed in double quotes, for example " $\leq=$ " in the case at hand.
+In Ada, this will be written by treating the operator \leq as a generic parameter of its own.
+Syntactically it is a function; as a syntactic facility, it is possible to invoke such a function using the usual infix form if it is declared with a name in double quotes, here " \leq =."
 Again the following declaration becomes legal Ada if the public part and implementation are taken apart.

-'''

-generic

 type T is private;

 with function "<=" (a, b: T)

 return BOOLEAN is <>;

 function minimum (x, y: T) return T is

 begin

 if x <= y then return x;

 else return y end if;

-end swap
+end minimum

-'''

-The keyword with is used to introduce generic formal parameters representing subprograms, such as the function "<=".
+The keyword with introduces generic parameters representing subprograms, such as "<=".

-This declaration may now be instantiated as follows for a type, say T1, for which a function, say $T1{le}$, of type function (a, b: T1) return BOOLEAN is defined:
+We may instantiate minimum for any type, say T1, such that there exists a function, say $T1{-}$ le, of type function (a, b: T1) return BOOLEAN:

-function T1_minimum is new minimum (T1, T1_le);
+function T1_minimum is

+new minimum (T1, T1_le);

-If. on the other hand, the $T1_le$ function is in fact called "<=", that is to say if its name and type match those of the corresponding formal subprogram, then one may omit it from the list of actual parameters to the generic instantiation of the subprogram.
-For example, the type INTEGER has a predefined "<=" function with the right type, so that we can simply declare function int_minimum is new minimum (INTEGER);
+If, on the other hand, function $T1_le$ is in fact called "<=," that is to say if its name and type match those of the corresponding formal subprogram, then it may be omitted from the list of actual parameters to the generic instance.
+For example, type INTEGER has a predefined "<=" function with the right type, so that we can simply declare function int_minimum is new minimum (INTEGER);

-This ability to use default actual subprograms with matching names and types is obtained by specifying is <> in the declaration of the formal generic subprogram, as was done above with "<=".
-Note that the overloading of operators, as permitted (and in fact encouraged) by the design of Ada, plays an essential role here: "<=" may be defined for many different types.
+This use of default subprograms with matching names and types is made possible by the clause is <> in the declaration of the formal subprogram, here "<=".
+Operator overloading, as permitted (and in fact encouraged) by the design of Ada, plays an essential role here: many different types may have a "<=" function.

-This discussion of constrained genericity in the subprogram case readily applies to generic packages.
-Assume that we want to write a generic matrix manipulation package, applicable to matrices of objects of any type T, with matrix sum and product as basic operations.
-Such a definition is only meaningful if type T has a sum and a product of its own, and each of these operations has a zero element; these features of T will be needed in the implementation of matrix sum and product.
-The public part of the matrix package may be written as follows:
+This discussion of constrained genericity for subprograms readily transposes to packages.
+Assume we need a generic package for handling matrices of objects of any type T, with matrix sum and product as basic operations.
+Such a definition only makes sense if type T has a sum and a product of its own, and each of these operations has a zero element; these features of T will be needed in the implementation of matrix sum and product.
+The public part of the package may be written as follows type T is private; zero: T; unity: T; with function "+" (a, b: T) return T is <>; with function "" (a, b: T) return T is <>; package MATRICES is type MATRIX (lines, columns: POSITIVE) is array (1 ..lines, 1 ..columns) of T; function "+" (m1, m2: MATRIX) return MATRIX; function "" (m1, m2: MATRIX) return MATRIX; end MATRICES;

-generic

-type T is private;

-zero: T;

-unity: T;

-with function "+" (a, b: T) return T is <>;

-with function "" (a, b: T) return T is <>;

-package MATRICES is

-type MATRIX (lines, columns: POSITIVE) is

-array (1..lines, 1..columns) of T;

-function "+" (m1, m2: MATRIX) return MATRIX;

-function "" (m1, m2: MATRIX) return MATRIX;

-end MATRICES;